abaeuerle/fano-simplices/README.md

 ```
 > julia -t auto
 ```
-to use all available threads, or
+to use all available threads, or type
 ```
 > julia --threads=4
 ```